timmcgowan/HTML-Demo/README.md

 We utilize github projects for managing development.
 [Introduction to github Projects](https://youtu.be/C6MGKHkNtxU)
 - Allows greater visibility for all teams in ge to see progress
 - Allows contributers to manage project enhancements and track progress

-### Join the Community
+### Join Me!

-The first step to making Revel better is joining the community!
+The first step to making this better is joining the community!
 You can find the community on:
 * [GitHub Issues](https://github.com/timmcgowan/HTML-Demo/issues)